RavenGrappling/RavenGrappling.github.io/faq.md

     </h2>
     <div id="collapseThree" class="accordion-collapse collapse" aria-labelledby="headingSix" data-bs-parent="#accordionExample">
       <div class="accordion-body">
-        No. All of our programs are designed to help you ease in into every excercise.
+        No. All of our programs are designed to help you ease in into every exercise.
 We will never force you to do anything that you are not comfortable with.
 Our goal is to make you stronger and healthier, with each class that you attend.
       </div>
     </div>
   </div>